 Further variables.
 General attitudes toward the parties, political ideology, political interest, and the other control variables were measured as in Study 1.

-Results
+Results and Discussion

 In the data of Study 3, as in the previous studies, political interest is negatively correlated with political ideology as well as with attitudinal ambivalence toward the different parties (see Table 2).